A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

 Conjugation, resonance, and dienes are important concepts in organic chemistry that play a crucial role in understanding the structure, bonding, and reactivity of organic molecules.
-This guide provides a comprehensive overview of these topics, discussing their basic concepts, types of experiments, data analysis, applications, and concludes with a summary.
+This guide provides a comprehensive overview of these topics, discussing their basic concepts, types of experiments used to study them, data analysis techniques, and relevant applications.
+A summary is provided at the conclusion.

 Basic Concepts